Skip to content

 Any

-typing.Any: The result when the Future is resolved.
+typing.Any: The operation result once resolved.

 deeplake.FutureVoid